steveukx/modular/docs/concepts/views.md

 them as regular components, but they won't be included in the main bundle, and will load dynamically on demand.
 This is dope.

-Now, with the dashboard usecase, there's usually never explicit code that renders a specific view; 'layouts' are loaded from a database/service.
+Now, with the dashboard use case, there's usually never explicit code that renders a specific view; 'layouts' are loaded from a database/service.
 To make this system work well with `modular`, `modular` has a special module [`modular-views.macro`](../packages/modular-views.macro/README.md); this module